-This ACGME accredited fellowship provides subspecialty training in hematopathology to academically oriented pathologists.
-An experienced faculty and affiliation with a major university medical school provide trainees with exposure to the complexities and richness of a full service referral and research institution.
-In addition, large bone marrow transplantation and hematology programs and a major clinical cancer center provide opportunities and challenges to develop a solid foundation in the fundamentals and practice of hematopathology.
+This ACGME accredited fellowship provides subspecialty training in hematopathology for academically oriented pathologists.
+Experienced faculty and affiliation with a major university medical school provide trainees with exposure to the complexities and richness of a full service referral and research institution.
+In addition, a large bone marrow transplantation and hematology program, and a major clinical cancer center provide opportunities and challenges to develop a solid foundation in the fundamentals and practice of hematopathology.
+The laboratory evaluates approximately 1,200 bone marrows and 350 lymph nodes a year in addition to reviewing approximately 200 cases in consultation.
 The fellowship offers intensive experience in:

 Each fellow participates in a related research project.
 Fellows are accepted for a minimum of one year and a second year of training is offered and encouraged.

 Applications should be made by September 30.
 Applications submitted after September 30 may be considered at the discretion of the program director.

 Electronic applications should be completed and submitted to the program office at firstname.lastname@example.org